How to Downgrade WordPress Safely

 3. Find your target WordPress core version from WordPress releases.
 You will need the exact number.
 We’ve chosen 5.6 for our test site.

-4. Force downgrade the core version with the command wp core update --version=5.6 --force replacing 5.6 with your target version number.
+4. Force downgrade the core version with the command wp core update --version=5.6 --force

 After the operation completes, you should see a success message saying your WordPress version has been successfully updated—even if it is a downgrade.

-After you roll back WordPress version
+Step 3: After you downgrade the WordPress version

 Congratulations, you’ve successfully downgraded your WordPress version.
 Assuming you need the site at this lower version for a few days and you still want a functional site, there are a bunch of things you need to do.

-• Visit your site and check all the pages: Any change can break your site—if it wasn’t broken already—and downgrading WordPress is as big as it gets.
+- Visit your site and check all the pages: Any change can break your site—if it wasn’t broken already—and downgrading WordPress is as big as it gets.
 Visit your site and check all major pages, if not all.
 Check for missing images, broken formatting, malfunctioning forms, and so on.

 Troubleshooting WordPress downgrade issues